Saturday 3 August 1940

-U-A (Kapitänleutnant Hans Cohausz) stops 4,201 ton Yugoslavian freighter Rad about 300 miles off the Senegal coast.
+U-A (Kapitänleutnant Hans Cohausz) stops 4,201-ton Yugoslavian freighter Rad about 300 miles off the Senegal coast.
 After a search discloses chemicals bound for South Africa, the U-boat disembarks the crew into lifeboats and sinks the ship.
 While all this sounds neat and clean, the ship's crew still has quite a journey to land in some random spot - or maybe getting lucky and being found by a passing ship in the middle of the ocean.
-All aboard eventually are found by a passing freighter (the Grodno) and survive.
+The men eventually are found by a passing freighter (the Grodno) and everyone survives.

 British freighter Wychwood hits a mine and sinks in the North Sea.